edgedb/easy-edgedb/chapter14/index.md

 OK: SET GLOBAL
 ```

-The other keyword is `reset`, which resets a global to its default value.
+The opposite of the `set` keyword is `reset`, which resets a global to its default value.
 In our case the default value is `Mode.Info`, but if we hadn't specified that `tester_mode` is `required` then the default value would have been `{}`, an empty set.

 Pretty easy!
-The output below shows the sort of output you will see when setting and resetting a global scalar value.
+The output below shows the sort of feedback you will see in the REPL when setting and resetting a global scalar value.

 ```
 db> select global tester_mode;